FrederickGeek8/freddy.us/_posts/2025-10-10-outer-products.md

     This is technically correct!
 Since this post is about "the magic of outer products", and I really like the $\otimes$ symbol, I had to manipulate the equation slightly to fit it in.
 That required me to take the transpose because technically(!) $\bm{b}$ is a row vector, meaning $\bm{a}\_k^{\text{col}} \bm{b}\_k^{\text{row}}$ is an outer product, even if it doesn't use the fancy symbol. _In order to remain correct and keep my $\otimes$ symbol, I had to take the transpose of $\bm{b}$._

 [^3]: This sounds eerily similar to another topic reframed earlier in this article...

+[^4]: For a deeper discussion on what I believe to be some of the most interesting properties of neural networks, please read [Mad Max: Affine Spline Insights into Deep Learning (Balestriero & Baraniuk, 2018)](https://arxiv.org/abs/1805.06576){:target='blank'}.

+[^note-1]: If you are curious, my LA courses in college were taught from the legendary book ["Linear Algebra Done Right" by Sheldon Axler](https://linear.axler.net/){:target='blank'}.
+It's a great reference, but it does not cover outer products.
+In fact the word "outer" does not appear even once in the text!